mariebernf/p_3_smoothie/README.md

 * Go over the settings.py in more detail and check the static settings are correctly configured.
 * Recreate the static folder and troubleshoot more.

+**Temporary solution for uploading images to Readme.
+Due to the static issues that I did not have time to resolve.
+I used Imgur to upload and host images for this project to the Readme.**

 ## Credits

 **Youtube tutorial Django Recipe Sharing Tutorial by Dom Vacchiano.
-I used as a guide with my own code, some python conventions and patterns used are similar.**
+I used this video as a guide along with my own code, some python conventions and patterns used are similar.**

 [See video here](https://www.youtube.com/watch?v=w7EJu9Gd5Ns&list=PLQbt1tI_yQHg5HYpdUqit1wkc4BOPTkpx&index=1)